 Any history of anaphylaxis may mean that a student should not receive a certain vaccine.
-The online consent system includes a section to record any allergies.
+The online consent system has an area to let us know of any allergies.

 What if my child has asthma and takes cortisone or prednisone by a "puffer"?